Aaron Scharf: Early life

 Scharf was born in America on 22 September 1922 to Irving Scharf and his wife, Jeanette Shack (Shackowitz) a Jewish immigrant from Volochysk.
 He trained at Hancock College of Aeronautics in Los Angeles County in 1944 as a second lieutenant, where he gained his 'silver wings', qualifying to fly heavy aircraft.
 While at the College Scharf used his artistic talents to draw cartoons for the cadet publications.

 During World War II he flew 46 missions as a bomber navigator and was award an Air Medal in November 1944, and later promoted to captain.
 His unit citations were awarded as a result of successful bombing missions over Odertal and Vienna, and it was during his last mission to the latter that flak knocked out three of their B-24 engines and his crew made a forced landing in Russia.
 Scharf was reported as saying that though “not one of our crew was wounded...many a time we were scared half to death.
 Some of us came back with graying hair.”
 From there a jeep convoy took them to Hungary, from where the British flew them out and after the German surrender they flew their B-24 home.

-In his memoir of the war Flak (1996) published posthumously by Scharf’s widow, Marina, he recounts how he deliberately botched the targeting of Ravenna, Italy in a bombing raid.
+In his memoir of the war Flak (1996) published posthumously by Scharf’s widow, Marina, he recounts how he deliberately botched the targeting of Ravenna, Italy in a bombing raid, to avoid destruction of invaluable monuments.

+Post-war

 After the war he spent some years as a painter and potter in Los Angeles and produced some commercial art illustration.
 He studied art and anthropology at the University of California where he became engaged to a fellow student Annette Rose in 1946, whom he married on 8 September.

 After receiving a master's degree in painting, he won critical acclaim for three paintings in a veterans' art award exhibition in 1951 in the art gallery of Santa Monica Library, and also showed lithographs at Kistler Studio In 1950 he married Ruth Dunlap Bartlett (born 18 October 1921, Racine, died 16 January 2009, Highgate).
 An accomplished actress, Ruth owned and ran The Beachcomber, a small theatre on Muscle Beach in Santa Monica.
 Helena Stevens was her stage name.
 She was also a committed communist and became the first to play the part of Mother Courage in an English-language production of the play of the same name by the German communist playwright Bertolt Brecht.
 Her husband meantime, was refused work or study in American universities, blacklisted because of his own socialism.

 At the Courtauld

 In 1956, Scharf and wife arrived in the UK as political refugees from McCarthyism, with an invitation, provided by the communist academic (and spy) Anthony Blunt, for Aaron to study at the Courtauld Institute of Art in London providing their ostensible reason for leaving America.
+He completed his doctoral thesis exploring the relationship between photography and painting there over a period of five years, from 1961 to 1966.